d23it162/SummerInternship_d23it162/README.md

 day 30: - Today, I spent six hours configuring the WP Cerber Security plugin.
 I enabled advanced spam protection, set up           IP blocking rules, and configured the traffic inspector, boosting the site's overall security and monitoring.

+day 31: -Today, I built on yesterday's work with the WP Cerber Security plugin by fine-tuning the spam protection settings and optimizing IP blocking rules.
+I also reviewed and resolved issues flagged by the traffic inspector.